eastbaydsa/process-scan-sheets/README.md

 # Scan Sheet Processing

-NationBuilder requires that scan sheets be uploaded as [300 DPI monochrome TIFF images](https://nationbuilder.com/how_to_use_scannable_sheets#scan).
-This repo includes a script that processes images into a format that can be uploaded to NationBuilder.
+NationBuilder requires that scan sheets be uploaded as [300 dpi monochrome TIFF images](https://nationbuilder.com/how_to_use_scannable_sheets#scan).
+This repo includes a script that processes images into this format.

 1. Create a new directory in this directory names `input`
 2. Add raw images to `input` directory